Overview of the Examples

 - Limited effectiveness of stall warning systems in icing conditions or turbulence can lead to undetected stalls; be aware of flight conditions where stall warnings may be unreliable.

-- Over-reliance on stall warning systems can result in a failure to recognize the onset of a stall if the device malfunctions; cross-check with other indicators such as airspeed and angle of attack.
+- Overreliance on stall-warning systems can lead to failure to recognize the onset of a stall if the device malfunctions; cross-check against other indicators, such as airspeed and AOA.

 Effect of Environmental Elements Related to Stalls